 When it comes to an energy drink for Ballet, I would say go for something that keeps you both alert and gives you a lot of energy.

 Ballet is a style that focuses on grace, poise and posture.
 However, it’s also a dance which is done by multiple soloists, or a group, who share the stage in terms of short dances all compiled.

-In any ballet performance, it’s more common to see a soloist do multiple one-to-two-minute solos and then resting and running back out on stage compared to a long haul of an hour of dancing straight on stage.
+In any ballet performance, it’s more common to see a soloist do multiple one-to-two-minute solos and then rest and run back out on stage compared to a long haul of an hour of dancing straight on stage.

-However, it is important to also remember that Ballet performances are at least 2 hours long and as a ballet dance you also need to keep up your stamina during that time.
+However, it is important to also remember that Ballet performances are at least 2 hours long and as a ballet dancer you also need to keep up your stamina during that time.

 You’ll need the energy during those huge jumps and turns and the continuous strain on your body.

 However, you’ll also need to be alert because ballet dancers have to be aware of their bodies and technique at all times.
 You just cannot come out on stage with a sickled foot.

 When picking an energy drink for contemporary dancers, it’s important to think about that and pick an energy drink that can keep you alert for long periods of time and something that can provide energy that’s more appropriate for stamina.